xternet/ethereum-org-website/README.md

 This is the repo for the [ethereum.org](https://ethereum.org) website, a resource for the Ethereum community.
 The purpose of the site is to _“Be the best portal to Ethereum for our growing global community"_ - read more about what this means [here](https://ethereum.org/en/about/).

-[ethereum.org](https://ethereum.org) is improved and changed over time through the contributions of community members who submit content, give feedback, or volunteer their time to managing its evolution.
+[ethereum.org](https://ethereum.org) is improved and changed over time through the contributions of community members who submit content, give feedback, or volunteer their time to manage its evolution.
 If you’re interested in helping to improve [ethereum.org](https://ethereum.org), find out [how to contribute](https://ethereum.org/en/contributing/).

 ## Looking for the Ethereum blockchain's code?